ARCHIVED – Canada’s Renewable Power Landscape 2016 – Energy Market Analysis

 |Capacity in MW and %||Generation in GW.h and %|

-This table shows Alberta's electric capacity and generation from renewables in 2005 and 2015.
-The share of hydro in total capacity decreased from 7% to 5% while the share of wind increased from 2% to 9% and the share of biomass from 2% to 3%.
-The share of hydro in total generation decreased from 3% to 2% while the share of wind increased from 1% to 5% and the share of biomass remained stable at 3%.
+This table shows Ontario's electric capacity and generation from renewables in 2005 and 2015.
+The share of hydro in total capacity decreased from 27% to 22% while the share of wind increased from 0% to 11%, the share of biomass remained stable at 1% and the share of solar increased from 0.1% to 5%.
+The share of hydro in total generation increased from 22% to 23% while the share of wind increased from 0% to 6%, the share of biomass from 1% to 2% and the share of solar from 0% to 2%.

-FIGURE 7 Renewable Resources and Capacity in Alberta
+FIGURE 13 Renewable Resources and Capacity in Ontario

 Text version of this map

-The map shows the location and approximate capacity of renewable power plants with a capacity of at least 10 MW across Alberta.
-Wind farms are concentrated in the southern region while hydroelectric resources are located southwest and biomass resources are concentrated in the north.
-There are no solar resources with a capacity of at least 10 MW.
+This map shows the location and approximate capacity of renewable power plants with a capacity of at least 10 MW across Ontario.
+Hydroelectric plants are concentrated in the Niagara region and along the Quebec border.
+The majority of wind and solar resources are located near the south and east coasts of lakes Ontario, Erie and Huron, while biomass resources are concentrated in the north.

 Text version of this graphic

-This bar graph shows Alberta’s total electric capacity in 2005 and 2015 for all fuel sources.
-Capacity increased from 12 008 MW to 16 018 MW, with renewables increasing from 12% to 17% of total capacity.
+This bar graph shows Ontario’s total electric capacity in 2005 and 2015 for all fuel sources.
+Capacity increased from 31 575 MW to 39 345 MW, with renewables increasing from 28% to 40% of total capacity.

 - Date modified: